-The Constabulary engages with local communities through the work of its Neighbourhood Policing Teams, operating Engagement Plans, which use a range of methods that are specific to urban and rural
+The Constabulary engages with local communities through the work of its Neighbourhood Policing Teams through the Local Focus Hubs, operating Engagement Plans, which use a range of methods that are specific to urban and rural community

-The Constabulary has a marketing and communications strategy aimed at establishing clear channels of communication with all sections of the community.
-This includes alternatives to traditional communication methods including the force website to warn and inform and undertake surveys.
-Social media and pro-active media coverage of events are used to provide accurate messages and reassurance.
+The Constabulary has a marketing and communications strategy aimed at establishing clear channels of communication and engagement with all sections of the community.
+This includes alternatives to traditional communication methods including the force website to provide key information to the public and undertake surveys.
+Social media and pro-active media coverage of events are used to provide accurate messages and re-assurance and, to receive direct community feedback to the Neighbourhood Policing Teams.

-The Strategic Independent Advisory Group (IAG) meets regularly to discuss emerging issues of strategy and policy both nationally and locally.
+The Strategic Independent Advisory Group (IAG) meets regularly to discuss emerging issues of strategy and policy both nationally and locally and to support, scrutinise and challenge the Constabulary on how it conducts its policing activity.